The 12 Best ETFs to Battle a Bear Market

 - Type: Short-term bond

-Much of the recent flight to safety has been into bonds.
-Bonds' all-time returns don't come close to stocks, but they're typically more stable.
-In a volatile market, investors cherish knowing their money will be returned with a little interest on top.
+In many market selloffs, investors can be found fleeing into the relative safety of bonds.
+Sure, bonds' all-time returns don't come close to stocks, but they're typically more stable.
+And in a volatile market, investors cherish knowing their money will be returned with a little interest on top.

 * SEC yield reflects the interest earned for the most recent 30-day period after deducting fund expenses.
 SEC yield is a standard measure for bond funds.